 21 stunning self-catering stays in Bucks & Oxon

 Who needs to go abroad with stays like this on our doorstep?
-If you're looking for a stylish cottage escape close to home for when lockdown lifts, read on.
+If you're looking for a stylish cottage escape close to home, read on.

 Alysas Cottage, Chipping Norton (sleeps 5)